matm/jQuery-File-Upload-Wiki/Browser-support.md

+## Multiple File selection
+The following browsers support multiple file selection:

+* Firefox 3.6+
+* Safari 5+
+* Google Chrome
+* Opera 11+

+Internet Explorer has no support for multiple file selection, but allows to add multiple files to the upload queue by selecting files multiple times.

 ## Drag & Drop
-The following browsers support drag & drop with the File Upload widget:
+The following browsers support drag & drop:

 * Firefox 4+
 * Safari 5+